jasnael94/javascript/string/table/instrucions.md

 Make sure to check the code in `index.js` to see how this function is being used.
 (The DOM code might not make complete sense just yet — that’s normal, we haven’t covered everything.)

-👉 Don’t forget to check the final result in the **BROWSER** tab!

 ---

-Souhaites-tu aussi une version en français ?